June 14-22, 2015

 The Yellowstone Institute is part of the Museum’s Educators of Excellence Program, which strives to provide exceptional educators with staff development opportunities that transform the way they view and teach natural sciences.
 The Yellowstone Institute provides a unique opportunity for educators to learn about wildlife, geology, and conservation in America’s first national park.
+Follow our journey through Yellowstone’s landscape by reading our blog posts and visiting our photo gallery.

 Today was our final trip through Lamar Valley.
 Although it was an optional trip, everyone wanted to go.
 Lamar is full of bison, deer, elk, and pronghorn, who are most active in the morning.
 So we all piled in the car at 5am with binoculars in hand.